Bob Clendenin: Education

 Clendenin graduated from Cornell University in 1986 and earned his Master of Fine Arts from Penn State University in 1990.
 He has subsequently built an acting career defined by roles as oddball characters in TV and film.

 Career

 He has played more than 110 roles in films, TV and web series.

 Television career

 He appeared on numerous shows including The Tick, Popular, Charmed (3x10), Will & Grace, The New Adventures of Old Christine, Ugly Betty, Felicity, Weeds, Gilmore Girls, NYPD Blue, Desperate Housewives, The League, Space: Above and Beyond, Roswell, The Middle, Mixed-ish.
-He appeared as a Vidiian surgeon on Star Trek: Voyager, Earl on That '70s Show, Slow Roger on My Name Is Earl, drug dealer Jamie DeBell on Netflix's Longmire, and on several episodes of The Closer.
+He appeared as a Vidiian surgeon on Star Trek: Voyager, Earl on That '70s Show, Slow Roger on My Name Is Earl, drug dealer Jamie DeBell on Netflix's Longmire, Grimm, and on several episodes of The Closer.

 He has appeared on many of John Lehr's shows including Quick Draw, Jailbait, and TBS' 10 Items or Less, where he played main character Carl Dawson.